mallmen/quay-ocp-olm-mirror/README_ocp_operators.md

 5. `operator_bundle`: full path of bundle file with all operators
 6. `local_registry`: url (with port if necessary) of disconnected registry
 7. `local_namespace`: must exist in registry
+8. `pullsecret`: full path to pull-secret from https://cloud.redhat.com
-8. `registry_secret`: full path to disconnected registry pull secret
+9. `registry_secret`: full path to disconnected registry pull secret
-9. `pullsecret`: full path to pull-secret from https://cloud.redhat.com
-9. `kubeconfig`: full path to kubeconfig file for disconnected cluster
+10. `kubeconfig`: full path to kubeconfig file for disconnected cluster (needed to udpate `ImageContentSourcePolicy`)
 > NOTE: there are other options for handling authentication to the cluster if desired
-### Username/Password Variables
-> The credentials for the Quay registry should be stored with `ansible-vault`.
-This is required for the upload process.
-1. `disconnected_registry_user`: your quay user
-2. `disconnected_registry_pass`: your quay password
 ## Download Operator Images
 Run the `download-operators.yml` playbook on the `connected` host.
 This will create a tar file at `{{ bundle_file }}`.
 Next, the tar.gz file should be transferred to `{{ bundle_file }}` on the `registry` host.
 ### Prerequisites
 > Ensure the approriate information is configured as defined in `roles/olm-mirror/defaults/main.yml` or the appropriate alternate location as required.
 1. `disconnected_registry_user` has already been created with `disconnected_registry_pass` in the registry on `registry` (for Quay this should be a super-user)
+2. The username/password has been appropriately configured as a valid pull-secret and stored at `registry_secret`.
-2. `local_namespace` has been created on `registry` when using Quay.
+3. `local_namespace` has been created on `registry` when using Quay.
 This should be an `organization`.
 Ensure this is created with the same user as `disconnected_registry_user` or that `disconnected_registry_user` has the appropriate write permissions to the `organization`.
 > NOTE: For test environments, the `registry` host does not have to actually be disconnected and may actually be the same host used to do the initial mirror to disk.

 ### Execute Operator Download Playbook
-Username/Password credentials for the Quay registry are not required at this stage.
 ```
 # if using /etc/ansible/hosts
 ansible-playbook download-operators.yml